AxisCommunications/locomote-video-player/README.md

 > - `scaleUp` - Specifies if the video can be scaled up or not.
 The default value is `false`.
 > - `allowFullscreen` - Specifices if fullscreen mode is allowed or not.
 The default value is `true`.
 > - `debugLogger` - Specifices if debug messages should be shown in the Flash console or not.
 The default value is `false`.
+> - `frameByFrame` - Specifices if media should be played immediately or wait
+                     for calls to `playFrames`.
+Not supported by the `rtmp` protocol.
+The default value is `false`.
+The http and https protocol implements this by creating virtual frames, a timestamp given in the `frameReady` event may not correspond to a real video frame, and the player may play up to 50 ms more than the last `playFrames` call specified.
+The `rtsp[h|hs|hap]` protocol dispatches the `frameReady` event
+                     for each assembled FLV tag, if audio and video is received out of order this will cause `frameReady` events to be dispatched out of order.

 #### on(eventName:String, callback:Function)